ElenaCoder/node.js-course/7.2-car-rest-api-mongodb-implementation/README.md

 5. Access the API: The API will be available at `http://localhost:3000/cars`.
 You can use an HTTP client (e.g., cURL, Postman) to interact with the endpoints mentioned in the "Features" section.

+## Deployment

+This project has been deployed on RENDER service, and it is available at the following URL: [Car REST API on RENDER](https://elenacoder-7-2-car-rest-api-mongodb.onrender.com/cars)
+You can use this deployed version of the API to interact with the car database and perform CRUD operations mentioned in the "Features" section on car documents.

 ## Testing
 To test the API endpoints, you can use tools like **cURL** or **Postman** (a popular API development and testing tool) to interact with the endpoints mentioned in the "Features" section.
 Here are some sample requests you can make to the API using Postman: